vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/markdown/demo.md

 ```

 :::tip
-You can alse use these in Vuepress:
+You can alse use these in VuePress:

 - [Home page-Can route when editing markdown file](../readme.md)